Feeling Good: Bucks' Antetokounmpo plays well in Game 1 loss

 PHOENIX (AP) — Running in full stride, Giannis Antetokounmpo chased down Mikal Bridges then soared to smack the Phoenix forward's fastbreak layup off the backboard and deny what looked like two easy points for the Suns.

-The two-time league MVP wasted no time demonstrating he is more than healthy enough to play in the NBA Finals.
+The two-time league MVP wasted no time demonstrating he is more than healthy enough to play — and possibly dominate — in the NBA Finals.

 Antetokounmpo rested during timeouts, often with a towel over his shoulders, and never seemed to need any special treatment.
-He worked out on the court before Tuesday night's 118-105 loss and showed Bucks officials that he was healthy enough to play after being sidelined with a hyperextended left knee.
+He worked out on the court before Tuesday night's 118-105 loss and showed Bucks officials that he was ready to play after being sidelined with the left knee injury.

+“I’m trying my best to not make it about my knee," Antetokounmpo said.
+“My knee felt good.
+Obviously when you go play a game, you never know what’s going to happen. … I’m just happy that I’m out there and I’m able to help my team in any way possible and participate in my first NBA Finals.
+I’m just trying to put my attention on that and not on if my knee hurts.”

+There will be huge interest in how Antetokounmpo's knee feels Wednesday, but it would be unwise to count him out of Game 2.

-He jogged onto the court about two hours before tip-off with a large pair of headphones on his head.
-The athletic 6-foot-11 forward immediately got to work, do dribbling drills on the sideline and then putting up shots from 3-point range.
+He jogged onto the court Tuesday about two hours before tip-off with a large pair of headphones on his head.
+The athletic 6-foot-11 forward immediately got to work, doing dribbling drills on the sideline and then putting up shots from 3-point range.

+“I think Giannis played well.
+I feel like when you sit out 3 or 4 games, it’s maybe a little tough to come to the first game of the finals and really put on a show like he would, but I think he played well," Bucks coach Mike Budenholzer said.
+"He looked well.
+His body looked well.”

-Coach Mike Budenholzer said he was sure the two-time MVP would be able to make an important contribution, even if he couldn’t score as much as usual.
+Budenholzer said before the game he was sure his star would be able to make an important contribution, even if he couldn’t score as much as usual.

-“The way he scores, and his skills are very unique, and so yeah, a lot of confidence that he’s going to be able to impact winning in a really positive way whenever it is that he plays,” Budenholzer said.

 Entering the finals, Antetokounmpo was averaging 28.2 points, 12.7 rebounds and 5.2 assists in the postseason.

 The Bucks had listed Antetokounpmo as doubtful on Monday, but upgraded him to questionable earlier Tuesday.
-He was on the court doing dribbling and shooting work to test out the injury a couple of hours before the game.
+Bucks guard Jrue Holiday said Antetokounmpo went through the team's shootaround on Tuesday and the expectation was he would play.

 Antetokounmpo was injured in Game 4 of the Eastern Conference finals when he landed after leaping to defend a lob pass to Atlanta’s Clint Capela.
 He missed the final two games of that series.